California – Arizona

 Grand Canyon South Rim https://www.nps.gov/grca

-you have no idea what a word GRAND means untill you see the canyon
+you have no idea what a word GRAND means until you see the canyon

 Route 66